V4641/InfoSec-Portfolio/Defensive/Soc-Simulator/THM Phishing Unfolding/Soc-Simulation-Reflection.md

 Expanding this knowledge base is one of my primary concerns at the current time, to not be reliant on other sources as much as I did here.

 Another area to improve upon is the dashboard internal report-system.
-While I tried to include all necassery information I do not have the experience yet to create flawless report writeups while triaging multiple alerts.
+While I tried to include all necessery information I do not have the experience yet to create flawless report writeups while triaging multiple alerts.

 ## Conclusion